ImAbdollahzadeh/Triangle_Rasterizer/README.md

 		}
 	}

-This is, in my opinion, the fastest way to paint a triangle based on scanline method with SIMD acceleration.
+This is, in my opinion, the fastest way to paint a triangle based on the scanline method with SIMD acceleration.
 Of course some very little optimizations can be done, but they are left for readers to play with.

 In function ***accelerated_line_based_xmmword_fillup_triangle***, all the calculations are similar to those of ***line_based_dword_fillup_triangle***, but instead of DWORD blit, I separated blocks of XMMWORDs and used 16-byte blit and finally some DWORD blit at the very end.